Proof of quantum to classical transition for the center of mass of quantum many body systems: Final remarks and conclusions

 In this paper we proved how classical mechanics is achieved as quantum mechanics of a many-body system with infinite number of particles.
 We proved that the center of mass behaves as a classical system, and quantum mechanical effects such as quantum superposition cannot occurs at the macroscopic level.
-This can be achieved if the following conditions occur: firstly, the number of particles composing the system has be, for any practical reason, infinite.
-As a consequence, the total mass of the system is much higher than the mass of any particle; secondly, for any particle composing the system, any external potential has to be a small perturbation when compared to the rest of the dynamics, especially when compared to the particle-particle interaction; thirdly, the interaction among particles has to have a strong attractive component.
-For example, in the case of Coulomb interaction, the particles composing the system need to be mixed in terms of electric charges.
-Lastly, at most a finite number of particles has non-zero correlations with an infinite number of particles in the limit of $N \to +\infty$.
-All of these conditions are very general, and they are satisfied in any system that we commonly experience to be described by classical mechanics.
+This can be achieved by quite general assumptions on the nature of the system and on the interaction among the particles.